 Because Fortitude gives firmness and constancy to face dangers and difficulties it governs passions, and thus is a moral virtue.

-Because Temperance moderates attraction to pleasures and use of created good it governs desires and deeds, and thus is a moral virtue.
+Because Temperance moderates attraction to pleasures and use of created goods it governs desires and deeds, and thus is a moral virtue.

-This means Justice, Courage, and Temperance are not strong feelings, intuitions, gut instincts, rule following, or any of the like.
-They are habits of one's intellect governing the passions and appetites.
-Since they are habits, one doesn't think about them anymore than one breathes.
-As long as we think about the virtues and virtuous acts, we can be assure we are not yet in the habit of virtue.
+This means Justice, Courage, and Temperance are not strong feelings, intuitions, gut instincts, rule-following, or any of the like.
+They are habits of one's intellect governing the passions and the appetites.
+Since they are habits, one doesn't think about them any more than one breathes.
+As long as we think about the virtues and virtuous acts, we can be assured we are not yet in the habit of virtue.

-Some thinking and reflection can be helpful in spiritual growth, but also over thinking, over recording, and over planning can stifle virtue cultivation by preventing the deeds from becoming habits.
+Some thinking and reflection can be helpful in spiritual growth, but also overthinking, over-recording, and over-planning can stifle virtue cultivation by preventing the deeds from becoming habits.
 Imagine if you were trying to make a habit of breathing or walking in a straight line.
 The more you thought about each breath or each step, the longer it would remain awkward.
 To use an athletic metaphor, "Get out of your head and get in the game."
 Do a virtuous act and don't think too much about it.
-Reflect at the end of the day and have a rough plan on how to proceed tomorrow, but don't "make a plan to breath," that sort of planning will inhibit rather than cultivate virtue as a habit.
+Reflect at the end of the day and have a rough plan on how to proceed tomorrow, but don't "make a plan to breathe," that sort of planning will inhibit rather than cultivate virtue as a habit.